Brian-E-Taylor/FanControl.AIDA64/README.md

 # FanControl.AIDA64

-Plugin for [FanControl](https://github.com/Rem0o/FanControl.Releases) that provides support for AIDA64 sensors using its shared memory feature.
+Plugin for [FanControl](https://github.com/Rem0o/FanControl.Releases) that provides support for AIDA64 sensors using its WMI feature.

 ## To install

 Either
-* Download the latest binaries from [Releases]()
+* Download the latest binaries from [Releases](https://github.com/Brian-E-Taylor/FanControl.AIDA64/releases)
 * Compile the solution.

 And then